Contrasting Aphria (APHA) and Its Competitors

-Aphria (NYSE: APHA) is one of 33 publicly-traded companies in the “Medicinals & botanicals” industry, but how does it contrast to its competitors?
-We will compare Aphria to related companies based on the strength of its dividends, risk, analyst recommendations, institutional ownership, valuation, earnings and profitability.
+Aphria (NYSE: APHA) is one of 33 publicly-traded companies in the “Medicinals & botanicals” industry, but how does it weigh in compared to its peers?
+We will compare Aphria to related businesses based on the strength of its valuation, profitability, dividends, institutional ownership, analyst recommendations, risk and earnings.

-This is a breakdown of current ratings and price targets for Aphria and its competitors, as reported by MarketBeat.com.
+This is a summary of current ratings and target prices for Aphria and its peers, as provided by MarketBeat.

 |Sell Ratings